JacenBoy/michelle/README.md

 # Michelle
 A Discord bot based on [Guide Bot](https://github.com/AnIdiotsGuide/guidebot).
 Aims to add features beneficial to anime servers.

+## Features
+* Quotes - Generate a random quote from a database.
+* Anime Search - Find information about a specific anime from Kitsu.

 ## Installing/Configuring
 These are not comprehensive instructions.
 However, Node-based bots are fairly straightforward to install.
 You need the latest version of Node.js installed to run the bot.